Rev Up Your Local SEO in 2025 & Beyond

 10. Get Listed on Bing Places

 While Google remains the primary focus when optimizing for SEO, it should not be your only focus.
-As a secondary search engine, Bing attracts millions of users, but often gets overlooked because of its low market share.
+As a secondary search engine, Bing attracts approximately 100 million users a day, but is often overlooked due to its low market share.

-Adding your business to Bing places opens your business to 10% of the market share, and while they might seem low, it represents millions of search queries that are largely ignored by marketers.
+Adding your business to Bing Places opens it up to 10.5% of the market share, and while that might seem low, it represents millions of search queries that marketers largely overlook.

 Claiming and verifying your Bing listing follows a similar process as GBP.
-You’ll want to ensure all your business details are accurate, that your NAP is consistent with GBP other local directories – and that you choose the most relevant categories for your business.
+You’ll want to ensure that all your business details are accurate, that your NAP is consistent across GBP and other local directories, and that you select the most relevant categories for your business.

 3 Tools We Recommend for Local SEO